How to migrate a V2 project to V3?

 V3 Output efficiency of HT Heat = (100 * 300%) / 300 = 100%

-Note: When migrating a project from V2 to V3, this recalculation is automated using the provided equation.
+Note: When migrating a project from V2 to V3 and for fixed efficiencies, this recalculation is automated using the provided equation.
 Therefore, manual recalculation of output efficiencies is unnecessary.

 E-Mobility Parameters - Storage Technology Candidates